MarkkusBoi/PRhythmJS/README.md

     - Code will be messy and might not perform well; I'm still just learning here

 # Running
-The project can be ran by cloning or donwloading a zip of the project, extracting it, and opening rhythm.html in a browser.
+The project can be ran by cloning or downloading a zip of the project, extracting it, and opening rhythm.html in a browser.
 There is also a GitHub Pages deployment [here.](https://markkusboi.github.io/PRhythmJS/)